Adesida I

 Adesida I (Olofinlade Afunbiowo Ojijigogun Asodeboyede; c.
 1860 – 1957) was a Nigerian monarch.
 He ruled the Akure Kingdom from June 22, 1897 until 1957.

 His lineal descendants are today known as the House of Adesida, a part of the House of Ojijigogun.
 The Ojijigoguns serve as one of Akure's two legally recognized royal families.

 Early life

-Oba Adesida I was born as Prince Olofinlade Afunbiowo of the Asodeboyede dynasty in 1832, though more likely in 1856; he was the youngest son of Oba Ojijigogun (c.
-1790-1882), the Deji of Akure from 1852-1882 and one of his wives, Olori Adojolomo Lagokun (c.1810-1890), daughter of the Sashere of Idanre.
-He had two older half brothers: Prince Alebiosu Obadua (later Arosoye I) and Prince Ifaturoti Adegoroye, and many other siblings.
-Through his father, he claimed hereditary kinship with all of the preceding rulers of both Akure and the neighbouring kingdoms of Ijeshaland and Ikereland.
-His father was the son of Oba Arakale, who was executed by the Benin Empire, and his older uncle was Oba Osupa I. Several years before his birth, in 1818, the Kingdom of Benin had invaded his father's homeland and executed Oba Arakale, his paternal grandfather.
-The invaders spared his father's family, and they lived in Benin until the 1830s.
+Oba Adesida I was born as Prince Olofinlade Afunbiowo of the Asodeboyede dynasty in c.
+1858; he was the youngest son of Oba Ojijigogun (c.
+1790-1882), the Deji of Akure from 1852 to 1882 and one of his wives, Olori Adojolomo Lagokun (c.1810-1890), daughter of the Sashere of Idanre.
+He had many older half brothers including Aladejimokun, Olokunjuwon, Aladejana (later Arosoye I) and Prince Ifaturoti Adegoroye, and many other siblings.
+Through his father, he claimed hereditary kinship with all of the preceding rulers of both Akure.
+His father was the son of Oba Arakale, who was executed by the Benin Empire in 1818, during the Akure-Benin War.

-Through his mother, he was a descendant of the Sashere of Idanre, Chief Lagokun.
+Through his mother, he was a grandson of the Sashere of Idanre, Chief Lagokun.

-His father, Ojijigogungara (Ojijigogun), born Aladegbuji Arakale, ruled Akure from 1852 until his death in 1882.
+His father, Ojijigogun (Ojijigogun), born Aladegbuji, ruled Akure from 1852 until his death in 1882.